netifi/netifi-quickstart-js/README.md

-# Proteus Quickstart - JavaScript
+# Netifi Quickstart - JavaScript

 A tutorial on how to use this quickstart can be found on [netifi.com](https://www.netifi.com/getstarted-js).